sourika/OOP-Cont-Livecode/README.md

 This repository is the livecode for the Intro to OOP, Con't roundtable.

 ## Instructions
-Design a class that models a Plant:
+A class that models a Plant:

 - `Plant` attributes:
   - `name`: A string representing the name of a plant.